-- Adding Newly Discovered Resources to the Resource Tree, on page 2-15 - Troubleshooting Errors on Discovered Resources, on page 2-18
+- Adding Newly Discovered Resources to the Tree, on page 2-17 - Troubleshooting Resource Discovery Errors, on page 2-20

 2.2.3.
-Troubleshooting Errors on Discovered Resources
+Troubleshooting Resource Discovery Errors

 When hardware resources are discovered but cannot be imported, they are displayed under the Error on Discovered Resources tab in the Network Discovery Results page, allowing you to easily troubleshoot discovery errors.